Finding Help for Childhood Depression

 If using Depression Coach by yourself does not provide enough improvement, speak with your pediatrician or therapist to find more help.
 The treatment for depression should consist of the following steps:

 - Psychotherapy.
 Behavioral activation is a treatment that helps children and their families increase the positive experiences in a child’s life to gradually improve their mood.

 - Medication management.
 Medication management should be considered when a child is struggling to remain safe or is consistently unable to meaningfully engage in daily expectations.
 Additionally, medication can be a second line treatment if a child meets criteria for less impairing elements of major depression and has not responded to psychotherapy.

 In addition to your family doctor or current therapist, here are some other resources for finding help.

-Brief therapy within primary care.
-For families that receive primary care through Mayo Clinic Rochester, brief therapy and further evaluation is available within Primary Care through Integrated Behavior Health (IBH).
-Families interested meeting with a social worker through IBH should contact their primary care provider.
+1. Brief therapy and assessment within primary care.
+Brief therapy and further evaluation is available within Primary Care through Integrated Behavior Health (IBH).

+5. Professional Organizations.
 The Association for Behavioral and Cognitive Therapy has a website with information to families find information on mental health and treatment.
-This website can help families search for a therapist in their home area and self-help books (scroll down to Parenting).
+This website can help families search for a therapist in their home area and self-help books.